 OPEN - Odense Patient data Explorative Network, OUH

-Cand. med.
-Dr. Christine Stabell Benn is Professor at Odense Patient data Explorative Network (OPEN) at the Faculty of Health Sciences at SDU and since 2013 Professor in Global Health.
-She is also Professor and Head of Bandim Health Project at Statens Serums Institut (SSI).
+Dr. Christine Stabell Benn is Professor at Odense Patient data Explorative Network (OPEN) at the Faculty of Health Sciences at SDU and Professor in Global Health since 2013.
+She is also Professor and Head of the Bandim Health Project at Statens Serums Institut (SSI).

 Dr. Christine Stabell Benn is a medical doctor (1996), PhD (2003) and Doctor of Medical Science (2011) from University of Copenhagen.
 She has worked at the Bandim Health Project in Guinea-Bissau (BHP, www.bandim.org) since 1993, starting as a medical student.
-She has spent postdoc time at the Danish National Hospital, Department for Infectious Diseases and at Stanford University.
+She has spent postdoc time at the Danish National Hospital and the Department for Infectious Diseases and at Stanford University.

 In 2010 she received an ERC Starting Grant.
 In 2012, Dr. Christine Stabell Benn was selected by the Danish National Research Foundation to establish and lead a Center of Excellence, the Research Center for Vitamins and Vaccines.